-As delta variant spreads in Virginia, nearly every recent COVID case and death is among unvaccinated people - News Break
+As Delta variant spreads in Virginia, nearly every recent COVID case and death is among unvaccinated people - News Break

-Among Virginians infected, hospitalized or killed by COVID-19 in the past six months, 99% were not fully vaccinated.
-The pattern was sustained in June as the average number of vaccines administered per day dipped below 20,000.
-Now, the delta variant — the most recent and contagious coronavirus strain yet — threatens to undo the progress vaccinations have made in curbing another surge.richmond.com
+RICHMOND — More than 9 out of every 10 Virginians infected, hospitalized or killed by COVID-19 in the past six months were not fully vaccinated.
+The pattern was sustained in June, when the average number of vaccines administered per day dipped below 20,000 and almost a quarter of positive testing samples sequenced by the state lab was found to be caused by the Delta variant — a coronavirus strain that’s torn through the least vaccinated states in the U.S.dailyprogress.com

 Comments / 0